laynemoseley/cit352-final-project-example/README.md

 ## Node.js Installation

-Node.js can be insalled like this:
+Node.js can be installed like this:

 ```
 add steps to install node